sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/code_insights_pings.md

 We keep this docs page up to date because pings are a vital component of our product knowledge and prioritization process, and a broken or incorrect ping impacts 3-5 months of data (because that's how long a fix takes to propagate).

-## Terminology

-- **FE event** - log events that we send by calling standard telemetry service on the frontend.
-These pings live only in the `event_logs` table.
-These typically represent user actions, such as hovers.
-- **BE capture** - pings that our BE sends to the ping store by checking/selecting data from database tables.
-Our backend periodically sends these pings to the `event_logs` table.
-These typically represent absolute counts across the entire instance.

-## Metrics

 <!--
 TEMPLATE